spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 > better list of words.
 However, it does also have some theoretical foundation,
 > which might be interesting to note.
 The metric was heavily inspired by
 > [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf), which is a widely
-> used metric in information retrieval to improve search results.
+> used metric in information retrieval for improving search results.

 ### Tweaking the metric further